 All systems that connect with ORCID need to store the ORCID iDs and access tokens collected, and you can also store information read from the ORCID record.

 - Your system must be able to accept and store ORCID iDs together with the user’s information.

 - Your system must be able to capture a six-digit authorization code and exchange it for an access token immediately.

-- Your system must also be able to accept and store persistent access tokens together with the user’s information.
-We also recommend that you store refresh tokens (read more why).
+- Your system must also be able to accept and store the full token response together with the user's information, including:

 - Customized interaction messages: We recommend creating or designating at least three pages where messages can be displayed: